startersacademy/picking-a-topic/README.md

 ## Develop the Presentation

-* Edit your slides from `slides` folder (html or [markdown](https://www.npmjs.com/package/marked))
+* Edit the slides from `slides` folder (html or [markdown](https://www.npmjs.com/package/marked))
 * If you need some assets, you can work in `images`, `css`, `js`, `media` folders and use `includes.txt`
-* Your slideshow is automatically built into `build` folder
+* The slideshow is automatically built into `build` folder
-* Your slideshow is hosted and your browser is opened to localhost:9000
+* The slideshow is hosted and the browser is opened to localhost:9000
-* Any change you make will rebuild and refresh your browser
+* Any change you make will rebuild and refresh the browser
 * Oh, and a printer-friendly `slides.pdf` is automatically generated on any change too

 ### Slides structure and format